OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-05.md

 Therefore, just as through one man sin entered the world, and death through sin, and in this way death spread to all people, because all sinned—

 ## Romans 5:13
-For until the law, sin was in the world, but sin is not counted against anyone when there is no law.
+For before the law, sin was in the world, but sin is not counted against anyone when there is no law.

 ## Romans 5:14
 Nevertheless, death reigned from the time of Adam to Moses, even over those who did not sin in the likeness of Adam’s transgression, who is a pattern of the one to come.